-UN Women timeline on women’s history nominated for a Webby Award
+UN Women timeline on women’s history wins a Webby Award

 Date: 25 April 2017

 Update: UN Women's timeline Women’s Footprint in History has won a Webby Award.
 The timeline was selected by the Academy as the 2017 Webby Award recipient in the activism category for websites.

 A UN Women timeline, Women’s Footprint in History, has been nominated for a Webby Award, a prestigious international award honoring excellence on the Internet.
 Nominated under the Activism category for Websites, the timeline showcases trailblazing women throughout history, from Sor Juana Inés de la Cruz to Raich Hiratsuka and Unity Dow, from countries such as New Zealand to Zimbabwe and many others, who have made extraordinary contributions to their societies and highlights the gender equality gaps that still exist today.

 Dubbed as the Oscars for the Web, the Webby Awards honour the best of the internet every year.
 To be selected as a nominee is a great honour.
 Listen to the UN Radio interview with Jaya Jiwatram, the Digital and Interactive Media Specialist at UN Women to learn more.